Skip to content

 Whittington Health NHS Trust no longer supports Internet Explorer, as this browser is now at the end of its lifecycle.

-Many of our older PDF documents do not meet accessibility standards.
-The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they're not essential to providing our services - for example, archive meeting papers.
+The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
+For example, we do not plan to fix Acne Leaflet.

 What we're doing to improve accessibility